Max-Hervé George: Business profile

 In 2019, George appeared on the Forbes 30 under 30 list and featured on the cover of Forbes.

-In June 2020, George has been described as one of the top prominent young entrepreneurs in Europe and has reportedly directly and indirectly participated in transactions in the billions of Euros and featured in the top 100 successful young people and the 300 richest by Swiss magazine Bilan.
-In 2022, prior to his sale of Ultima, George's personal fortune was reported to be estimated at between 400 million and 500 million euros.
+In June 2020, George was described as one of the top prominent young entrepreneurs in Europe and has reportedly directly and indirectly participated in transactions in the billions of Euros and featured in the top 100 successful young people and the 300 richest by Swiss magazine Bilan.
+In July 2022, Max-Hervé George's personal fortune was estimated at €1.5 billion by the magazine Challenges.

 George is a partner of the International Judo Federation (IJF).
 He was present at the 2020 Summer Olympics in Tokyo alongside Marius Vizer, President of the IJF, and he presented the medals in the Judo Men Heavyweight category.
 He was pictured with HSH Albert II and French President Emmanuel Macron.

-Aviva Lawsuit
+Aviva lawsuit

+George and several of his family members are policyholders of a life insurance policy that allows for investments to be made at the previous week's price.

 As of 2017, he has been fighting Aviva for 10 years, 15 if the years fought by his parents are taken into account.

 By 2015, up to 50 court decisions had been rendered against Aviva France.
 In September 2014, the French Supreme court, the Cour de Cassation, ruled in favor of the George family, determining that the life insurance contracts, as drafted with the "known price" clause, are legally binding under French law.
 Nevertheless, George is still in court against Aviva, having won on the principle of the legality of the contracts, he now needs to have his prejudice recognized and valued in a second ongoing battle.

 It is reported that at least 30 other people are in litigation with Aviva, with the possibility of thousands of similar contracts existing.
 Aviva has been repeatedly criticized for not disclosing the measure of the risks related to the "known price" contracts, "failing to show these potential losses on its books, it is also neglecting its duty to its shareholders and policyholders".

 On 23 February 2021, Aviva sold its French business to Aema Group.